Skip to Content

 • Juice of one lime or more vinegar to taste

-• FOR THE VINDAlOO MARINADE
+• FOR THE VINDALOO MARINADE

 • 3 dried red chillies

-• 1 tablespoon cumin seeds
+• 1 tbsp cumin seeds

-• 1 tablespoon coriander seeds
+• 1 tbsp coriander seeds

-• 1 teaspoon black cardamom seeds
+• 1 tsp black cardamom seeds

-• 1 teaspoon fenugreek seeds
+• 1 tsp fenugreek seeds

 • 5 cloves

-• 1 inch cassia bark stick
+• 1 inch cinnamon stick

 • 10 black peppercorns